rclone/rclone/MANUAL.md

       --pcloud-client-id string                                  Pcloud App Client Id
       --pcloud-client-secret string                              Pcloud App Client Secret
       --pcloud-encoding MultiEncoder                             This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
-      --pcloud-root-folder-id string                             Fill in for rclone to use a non root folder as its starting point. (default "d0")
+      --pcloud-hostname string                                   Hostname to connect to. (default "api.pcloud.com") --pcloud-root-folder-id string                             Fill in for rclone to use a non root folder as its starting point. (default "d0")
       --premiumizeme-encoding MultiEncoder                       This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --putio-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)